Commonwealth Guest List

 - Men free before midnight with an even female-to-male ratio.

-- Guest list closes at 1 AM — arrive by 11 PM for rooftop access before it reaches capacity.
+- Guest list closes at 1 AM — arrive before 11 PM on Friday and Saturday for rooftop access before it reaches capacity.

 What's Included